lsc-hubs/kenya-catalogue/README.md

 Mind that the crwaler currently does not have a mechanism to prevent overwriting of manual contributions.
 One idea could be to use GIT branches to rebase manual contributions to the latest crawler results.

+## Catalogue publication

+The process of catalogue publication is triggered at pushes to github using github actions.

+Github actions pushes the changes to a remote repository at Wageningen University, which is the location where the catalogue is currently hosted.